alper1/Multiple-Linear-Regression/README.md

 # Multiple-Linear-Regression
-House Price dataset is used for this predictive modeling project
+House Price dataset is used for this predictive modeling project with R